Energy spectra in turbulent bubbly flows: Abstract

 \section{Abstract}

-We conduct experiments in a turbulent bubbly flow to study the unknown nature of the transition between the classical {\it{-5/3}} energy spectrum scaling for a single-phase turbulent flow and the {{\it -3}} scaling for a swarm of bubbles rising in a quiescent liquid and of bubble-dominated turbulence.
-The bubblance parameter \cite[]{lance,judith}, which measures the ratio of the bubble-induced kinetic energy to the kinetic energy induced by the turbulent liquid fluctuations before bubble injection, is used to characterise the bubbly flow.
-We vary the bubblance parameter from $b = \infty$ (pseudo-turbulence) to $b = 0$ (single-phase flow) over 2-3 orders of magnitude: $\approx O(0.01, 0.1, 5)$ to study its effect on the turbulent energy spectrum and liquid velocity fluctuations.
-The experiments are conducted in a multi-phase turbulent water tunnel with air bubbles of diameters $2$-$4$ mm and $3$-$5$ mm.
-An active-grid is used to generate nearly homogeneous and isotropic turbulence in the liquid flow.
-The liquid speeds and gas void fractions ($\alpha$) are varied to achieve the above mentioned $b$ parameter regimes.
-The experiments employ a phase-sensitive Constant Temperature Anemometry (CTA) technique, which provides \emph{in-situ} flow information to help discard bubble collisions.
-The probability distribution functions (PDFs) of the liquid velocity fluctuations show deviations from the Gaussian profile for $b > 0$, i.e. when bubbles are present in the system.
+We conduct experiments in a turbulent bubbly flow to study the nature of the transition between the classical $-$5/3 energy spectrum scaling for a single-phase turbulent flow and the $-$3 scaling for a swarm of bubbles rising in a quiescent liquid and of bubble-dominated turbulence.
+The bubblance parameter \cite[]{lance,judith}, which measures the ratio of the bubble-induced kinetic energy to the kinetic energy induced by the turbulent liquid fluctuations before bubble injection, is often used to characterise the bubbly flow.
+We vary the bubblance parameter from $b = \infty$ (pseudo-turbulence) to $b = 0$ (single-phase flow) over 2-3 orders of magnitude ($0.01 - 5$) to study its effect on the turbulent energy spectrum and liquid velocity fluctuations.
+The probability density functions (PDFs) of the liquid velocity fluctuations show deviations from the Gaussian profile for $b > 0$, i.e. when bubbles are present in the system.
 The PDFs are asymmetric with higher probability in the positive tails.
-The net liquid fluctuations in the system slightly increase with the $b$ parameter (when $b < 1$) and then saturate for $b > 1$.
-The energy spectra are found to follow the {{\it -3}} subrange scaling not only in the well-established case of pseudo-turbulence, but in all cases where bubbles are present in the system ($b > 0$), in the present parameter regime.
-It is remarkable that this {{\it -3}} scaling is followed even for small $b$ parameter values ($b\sim O(0.01)$).
-This implies that the bubbles are extremely efficient in leaving their spectral signature in the flow, presumably due to the long lifetime of the bubbles' wake.
-The {{\it -3}} spectrum scaling thus seems to be a generic feature of turbulent bubbly flows.
+The energy spectra are found to follow the $-$3 scaling at length scales smaller than the size of the bubbles for bubbly flows.
+This $-$3 spectrum scaling holds not only in the well-established case of pseudo-turbulence, but surprisingly in all cases where bubbles are present in the system ($b > 0$).
+Therefore, it is a generic feature of turbulent bubbly flows, and the bubblance parameter is probably not a suitable parameter to characterise the energy spectrum in bubbly turbulent flows.
+The physical reason is that the energy input by the bubbles passes over only to higher wave numbers, and the energy production due to the bubbles can be directly balanced by the viscous dissipation in the bubble wakes as suggested by \cite{lance}.
+In addition, we provide an alternative explanation by balancing the energy production of the bubbles with viscous dissipation in the Fourier space.